 Antitrust Class Action Attorneys

 The antitrust laws of the United States have existed to protect free and fair markets for American businesses and consumers for more than 100 years.
 Specifically, the Sherman Act prohibits price-fixing and unfair competition practices such as the creation of a monopoly.
-These activities limit the ability for a free market to function properly.
+These activities limit the ability of a free market to function properly.

-Section 1 of the Sherman Act prohibits any contract, combination or conspiracy in restraint of trade or commerce.
+Section 1 of the Sherman Act prohibits any contract, combination, or conspiracy in restraint of trade or commerce.
 Section 2 makes it illegal to monopolize (or attempt to monopolize) any part of trade or commerce.
 What this means is that these sections prohibit “price-fixing” and the abuse of willful “monopoly power”.

 Price-fixing practices include agreements among competitors to control prices or supplies of goods and services, allocating geographic markets, and rigging bids, thus eliminating consumer choice.

 Antitrust violations are investigated and prosecuted by both the Antitrust Division of the Department of Justice (DOJ) and the Federal Trade Commission (FTC).
-The DOJ has authority to pursue both civil and criminal enforcement proceedings.
+The DOJ has the authority to pursue both civil and criminal enforcement proceedings.
 The FTC may pursue both civil and administrative enforcement proceedings.
 If convicted, a business and its officers may be subject to criminal and civil fines, prison terms, and injunctive relief.

 Individuals and businesses harmed by antitrust violations have important and substantial private remedies under federal law.
-Under the Sherman Act and Clayton Act, a direct purchaser suffering antitrust injury from price-fixing, bid-rigging, market allocation, monopoly abuse, illegal tying and other anticompetitive actions can recover treble damages (three times actual damages), attorneys’ fees and costs of the litigation.
-In addition to treble damages, a victim of antitrust violations may be able to impose joint and several liability on each of the violators, For example, the victim of a price-fixing conspiracy can generally seek all of their damages from any one member of the conspiracy.
+Under the Sherman Act and Clayton Act, a direct purchaser suffering antitrust injury from price-fixing, bid-rigging, market allocation, monopoly abuse, illegal tying, and other anticompetitive actions can recover treble damages (three times actual damages), attorneys’ fees, and costs of the litigation.
+In addition to treble damages, a victim of antitrust violations may be able to impose joint and several liabilities on each of the violators, For example, the victim of a price-fixing conspiracy can generally seek all of their damages from any one member of the conspiracy.
 These powerful remedies for antitrust victims illustrate the importance placed by United States antitrust laws on the protection of free markets.